 11. Southwestern Bosnia & Herzegovina

-If you’re driving from Zagreb or Split to Dubrovnik and you want to be a bit more adventurous and venture outside of Croatia, then you can’t go wrong with exploring some of the beautiful sites located in the south of Bosnia & Herzegovina.
+If you want to be a bit more adventurous and venture outside of Croatia, then you can’t go wrong with exploring some of the beautiful sites located in the south of Bosnia & Herzegovina.

 Some of these popular places to visit include the lovely Kravice Waterfalls, the fortress town of Počitelj overlooking the Neretva river, or the historic and incredibly beautiful Dervish monastery at Blagaj.

-You will notice a distinct difference in the feel and history between Croatia and Bosnia and it is worth stopping over and exploring a bit of this lovely country when driving from Zagreb to Dubrovnik.
+You will notice a distinct difference in the feel and history between Croatia and Bosnia and it is worth stopping over and exploring a bit of this lovely country when on the way from Zagreb to Dubrovnik.

 12. Mostar, Bosnia & Herzegovina

-If you want to venture slightly further north into Bosnia & Herzegovina and see one of the most beautiful, historic, and heartbreaking cities in the country, you really cannot go wrong with making the town of Mostar your last stop on this Zagreb to Split to Dubrovnik road trip.
+If you want to venture slightly further north into Bosnia & Herzegovina and see one of the most beautiful, historic, and heartbreaking cities in the country, you really cannot go wrong with making the town of Mostar your last stop before arriving in Dubrovnik.

-Where to Stay on the Zagreb to Dubrovnik Drive
+Where to Stay on Trip From Zagreb to Dubrovnik

 Not quite what you’re looking for?
 Click here to browse other options in Zagreb